 Using Grandma’s recipe, this Madison Valley cafe is serving up Southern classics.

 Simply Soulful, a mother-and-daughter-run cafe serving Southern food, is just about to celebrate its first year in Madison Valley.
-But, Barbara and Lillian Rambus had already been pedaling some of Washington’s finest pecan and sweet-potato pies at local farmers markets for some years before opening their full-fare diner.
+But Barbara and Lillian Rambus had already won fans with at local farmers markets with some of Washington’s finest pecan and sweet-potato pies before opening their full-fare cafe.

 The menu: All the comfort-food favorites are here: smoky red beans and rice with chicken andouille and cornbread ($11.95); fried chicken wings ($12.95, with two sides) with an optional splash of vinegary hot sauce; and biscuit sandwiches with homemade barbecue sauce, coleslaw and your choice of brisket, pork or chicken ($10.95), a meal that was far too easy to demolish.
 Weekend customers looking for a larger meal can order a Cornish hen with sage cornbread, mash and gravy ($17.95, with one side, Saturday and Sunday only).